• Home

 At 227 square miles, Corfu is a huge island.
 Getting around without your own wheels is a challenge.
 Especially when you arrive in the middle of a seemingly endless taxi strike.

 Call me crazy but I like my Greek islands small, quaint, and easily navigable.
-Of course, Greece’s largest island – Crete – is a notable exception!
+Of course, Greece’s largest island – Crete – is a notable exception.
+It’s big but certainly still fabulous!

 Read More: Crete Greece in 5 Perfect Days

-My choice in lodging, the Sunset Hotel, probably didn’t help.
+My choice of lodging, the Sunset Hotel, probably didn’t help.
 It was a perfectly lovely hotel with extremely friendly staff, but the location was a bit far from town.
-With a taxi strike and rental cars fully booked, that left the bus.
+With a taxi strike and rental cars fully booked, that left only the bus.

 Luckily, the bus station was right outside and by day two I’d mastered the bus system thanks to my struggle from the airport the first night.